Skip to content

 You have no idea what type of question it is.

 Option 1: Go read about the reading question types.
-You'll learn how to approach a medium questions like this.
+You'll learn how to approach a MEDIUM questions like this.

 Option 2: Think about what's similar.
-Maybe this reminds you of the infer family from the Reasoning section.
+Maybe this reminds you of the infer question family from the Reasoning section.
 Try to adapt that approach for this different context.
 It will work, imperfectly.